CA Association of SkillsUSA Program SummaryProgram summary for the California Association of SkillsUSA Program.

-SkillsUSA is a national career technical student organization (CTSO) for secondary and post secondary students, instructors and members of business and industry enrolled in or associated with trade, industrial, and technical education programs.
-SkillsUSA is a partnership of students, teachers and industry working together to ensure America has a skilled work force.
-The Department of Education is required to hold the State Director’s position which assists with administrative duties at local, state and national conferences, as well as assist in coordinating student contests and leadership events.
+SkillsUSA is a national career technical student organization for middle school, secondary and postsecondary students, instructors, and members of business and industry enrolled in or associated with trade, industrial, and technical education programs.
+SkillsUSA is a partnership of students, teachers, and industry working together to ensure America has a skilled work force.
+The California Department of Education is required to hold the State Director’s position which assists with administrative duties at local, state, and national conferences, as well as assist in coordinating student contests and leadership events.

-SkillsUSA programs include local, state, and national competitions in which students demonstrate career technical education occupational and leadership skills.
-During the annual national-level SkillsUSA Championships, approximately 4,700 students compete in over 80 occupational and leadership skill areas.
+SkillsUSA programs include local, state, and national competitions in which students demonstrate career technical education (CTE) occupational and leadership skills.
+During the annual national-level SkillsUSA Championships, approximately 9,000 students compete in over 100 occupational and leadership skill areas.
 SkillsUSA programs also help to interpret industry standards for job skill training in the classroom.

-The Professional Development SkillsUSA Program (PDP) is a self-paced curriculum for secondary and college students.
+The Career Essential program was developed to align instruction to the needs of business of industry and is a self-paced curriculum for middle school secondary and college students.
 It teaches skills such as effective communication and management, teamwork, networking, workplace ethics, job interviewing and more.
-The curriculum involves local industry input and academic subject matter and can be used in day-trades, apprenticeship training, cooperative education, academic and special needs programs.
+The curriculum was developed by business and industry and is aligned to academic subject matter and can be used in day-trades, apprenticeship training, cooperative education, academic and special needs programs.

 Students learn basic employability skills to be competitive in today’s high-skills workforce.
 SkillsUSA also increases student achievement in the areas of: